mrossinek/deuterium/README.md

 ## Features
 - In-line feedback of successful execution
 - In-line preview of output (or error information in case of failure)
+- utilizes popup or preview windows for longer outputs

 ### Future Ideas
-- utilize popup or preview window for longer outputs (#1)
-- automatically select block of code based on indentation level (in normal mode) (#2)
+- automatically select block of code based on indentation level (in normal mode) (#7)
-- allow count to specify indent levels to be removed before sending code (#3)
 - preview media output (such as images) (#4)
 - allow setting break points (#5)